U-M's Commitment

 Help create a bird-friendly campus!
 Submit your design concept for window decals that make glass surfaces visible to birds.

-The winning design will be used to retrofit windows at a campus hot spot for bird strikes, preventing thousands of impact-related deaths and injuries annually.
+The winning design will be used to retrofit windows at a campus hot spot for bird strikes, preventing impact-related deaths and injuries.

 THE PROBLEM